shu4dev/Techfolios/essays/SWE.md

 ---
 layout: essay
 type: essay
-title: "Reflect on Javascript"
+title: "Disassemble the world"
 # All dates must be YYYY-MM-DD format!
 date: 2023-08-30
-published: false
+published: true
 labels:
   - Software Engineering
   - Learning
 ---
-Disassemble the world
-	 When I was a kid, I liked to disassemble everything I saw, from toys to shelves.
-It was an annoying habit because I didn’t have the ability to assemble it back completely.
-Therefore, it causes many troubles to my parents and teacher in kindergarten.
-On the other hand, math and science are my favorite subjects in school.
-My teacher recommended that I become an engineer in the future.
-Engineer?
-That sounds fun.
+When I was a child, I had a weird habit for disassembling everything in my sight, from toys to shelves.
+This habit became rather destructive since I lacked the ability to reassemble things properly.
+Consequently, it caused considerable trouble for both my parents and my kindergarten teacher.
+On the bright side, I found mathematics and science were my favorite subjects in school.
+It was my teacher who recommended a potential career in engineering for me.

-There are numerous types of engineers, which one do I like?
-After a deeper research on different careers, I narrowed down my choices to physics related subjects,specifically, electrical, astrophysics and computer engineering.
-Until high school, I started to learn coding.
-My first coding language was python.
-I was writing a program to control the arduino robots.
-Although it is just a simple program, it inspires me of which engineering path I want to follow.
+The field of engineering encompasses numerous specialties.
+After some experiences in different engineering, I  eventually narrowed down my choices to physics-related careers, specifically electrical engineering, astrophysics, and computer engineering.
+It was during high school that I began my journey into coding, with Python being my first programming language.
+I wrote programs to control Arduino robots, and although they were relatively simple, this experience ignited a clear path in my mind regarding my future engineering pursuits.

 “I like coding I want write code for my job”
 	Therefore, I didn't choose any engineering major but instead majored in computer science.
 I want to be a software engineer in the future.
 As I dive into the career, I understand that writing code is only 30% of my job.
 The rest 70% consists of communication, collaboration, and other soft skills.
 Beside improving my coding skills, I also need to learn how to communicate and collaborate with other software engineers.